world-class/REPL/faq/README.md

 ### For performance-based admission, can I take more than two module this session

 - If you are entering any of the programmes via the Performance Based Admissions route, you are permitted to register for two modules only; Introduction to Programming I and either Computational or Discrete Mathematics, depending on module availability.

 ---

+## Coursera

+### Do we still get access to the module resources once the module is complete

+- Yes.
+You will not be able to access graded coursework items to review past submissions, but you can still access the videos in each week of the **Overview**, the **Grades** page, your **Notes** if any, extra **Resources** if any as well as the **Discussion Forums**.

+### Is there a way to remove old courses from the "In Progress" tab on the home page of the programme on Coursera

+- No. The "Orientation module" is always there because it contains updated information that's still relevant.
+As for past modules you may have completed, they will disappear once the university has taken care of all the grading necessary after a while.
+- Instead of accessing the home page listing all your current modules, students recommend bookmarking the links to the module.
+You can also make use of _"custom search engines"_ and _"bookmark keywords"_ on all major web browsers: simply search for those features if you're interested.

+### Modules involving mathematics

+#### Why am I seeing weird symbols in the questions from the quizzes

+-For instance, for a question about predicate logic, you might see something like `p \(\lor \neg \)q` as part of the question.
+This is a mathematical expression that has not been rendered properly and/or not rendered yet. **Solution:** Refresh the page to see the proper notation appear, i.e. `p V ¬q` in this example.

+---